energysistem/manuals/42499-Energy_Phone_Max_4000/en/07-On_Off.md

 ## <quick_guide> Switch on and off

-Before turning on your Energy Phone Max 4000, make sure that the microSIM cards are inserted in their slots.
-After that, press the power button (8) located on the right side of your device for one second.
-When the operating system has loaded, unlock the device to start using it.
-Enter the PIN number of your microSIM cards and then drag the padlock upwards using your finger.
+Make sure that the microSIM cards are inserted in their corresponding slots before turning on your Energy Phone Max 4000.
+Afterwards, press the On / Off button (8) on the right of your device for one second.
+Once the operating system has loaded completely, please unlock the device to start using it.
+Proceed to enter the PIN number of your microSIM cards and then drag the padlock upwards.

-Each time you insert a microSIM card, you must restart the device to detect it.
+You will have to restart your device each time that you insert a microSIM card in order for the device to detect it.

-In order to turn off the device, hold the power button (8) until you see the power off menu, then select "Switch off".
+To turn off the device, press the On / Off button (8) until you see the power off menu and then, select "Switch off".

-Briefly press the power button (8) to lock/unlock the device thus, turning the screen on/off.
+Briefly press the On / Off button (8) to lock/unlock the device thus, turning the screen on/off.

-### Placement microSIM 2
+### How to insert the microSIM 2

 16a.
-Slide upwards the lock tab (following the OPEN arrow) until you hear a “click” to unlock it.
+Slide the lock tab vertically  (in the direction of the OPEN arrow) until you hear the "click" to unlock it.
 16b.
-Lift up the tab from the bottom.
+Lift up the tab starting from the bottom part.
 16c.
-Place the microSIM as shown in the drawing.
+Place the microSIM as shown in the picture.
 16d.
 Lower the tab.
 16e.
-Slide down the lock tab (following the LOCK arrow) until you hear the “click” to lock it.
+Slide down the lock tab (in the direction of the LOCK arrow) until you hear the "click" to lock it.

 </quick_guide>